OmarAlshafei/managementSystem/README.md

 5. Enter the information of a staff member: Allows you to add details about a staff member, including their name, ID, position, and department.
 6. Print the information of a staff member: Displays the information of a specific staff member, including their name, ID, position, and department.
 7. Exit the program: Terminates the program and closes the application.

-Feel free to explore the functionalities of the Human Resource Management System and utilize its features to manage and organize information effectively.